-The state route runs north from the end of Maryland 528 at Ocean City through the coastal communities of Fenwick Island, South Bethany and Bethany Beach.
+The state route runs north from the end of MD 528 at Ocean City through the coastal communities of Fenwick Island, South Bethany and Bethany Beach.
 The Coastal Highway opens along a narrow stretch of land separating Indian River and Rehoboth Bays with the Atlantic Coast along Delaware Seashore State Park.
-The signature Charles W. Cullen Bridge carries travelers across Indian River Inlet along the scenic four-lane highway.
+The signature Charles W. Cullen Bridge carries travelers across Indian River Inlet along the scenic four lane highway.

 Charles W. Cullen Bridge